jinwoolim8180/partitioned-ising-model/README.md

-# Fortran Implementation of Ising model in 2D and 3D
+# Fortran Implementation of Ising model in 2D

-A Fortran implementation of Markov Chain Monte Carlo for 2D and 3D square-lattice Ising model.
+A Fortran implementation of Markov Chain Monte Carlo for 2D square-lattice Ising model.

 It is possible to calculate mean energy, magnetization, specific heat, and susceptibility at various temperatures and save it to a csv file.

-- [x] OpenMP supported
+- [x] OpenMP supported.
+This repository is useful for simulations on a large square-lattice at few temperature points.

 > [!Warning]
-> For precise results, experiments on a large scale 3D-lattice Ising model need *a lot of* energy and time.
+> For precise results, experiments on a large scale lattice Ising model need *a lot of* energy and time.
 We strongly recommend you to use a server with decent multi-core CPUs.

 <!-- ## Result -->
 <!--